 How to Get Rid of Smelly Drains on Your Own

 - Pour Some Bleach in It: Bleach, like other disinfectants, kills almost every species of odor-causing bacteria commonly found in drains and sewer lines.
-So, an easy DIY step you can take to reduce drain odor is just to use bleach.
+So, an easy DIY step to reduce drain odor is to use bleach.
 To use bleach to clean your drain, fill the sink with hot water, and add a cup of bleach.
 Then let the sink and the bleach drain.
 Repeat until the odor is gone.

 - Try Some Vinegar and Baking Soda: Using vinegar and baking soda is Yet another thing you can do on your own to solve your smelly drain problem.
-To do so, simply pour a little dry baking soda into the affected drain.
+To do so, pour a little dry baking soda into the affected drain.
 Then, slowly add vinegar until all the baking soda reacts.
-Keep pouring small amounts of vinegar into the drain until you don’t hear any bubbling and your drains smell fresh and clean.
+Keep running small amounts of vinegar into the drain until you don’t hear any bubbling and your drains smell fresh and clean.

 - Use a Drain Snake: A drain snake is a plumbing tool that helps break up and remove clogs from obstructed drains.
 Since the clogs themselves are often the culprit behind your drain odor problems, removing them should help reduce the odor.